elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Explain the function and syntax of the string substr() method in JavaScript?
+### Can you describe the purpose of the substr() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The substr() method extracts parts of a string, beginning at the character at the specified position, and returns the specified number of characters or length.
+  <div><strong>Interview Response:</strong> The substr() method in JavaScript is used to extract a substring from a string by specifying the starting index and the length of the substring.
 To extract characters from the end of the string, use a negative start number (This does not work in IE 8 and earlier).
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />